You need a website.

 Because real talk – a professional-looking freelancer website is one of the most important things you can have to grow your business and earn more cash.

-Not only was it not expensive at all – I’m talking less than $4/month – it didn’t take me that long to put together something simple.
+Flash forward a few years: I can’t tell you how glad I am that I finally made that decision.
+Not only was it not expensive at all – I’m talking less than $15/month – it didn’t take me that long to put together something simple.

-And the most important part – I started attracting and landing WAY higher quality clients once I had my own site.
+But the most important outcome – I started attracting and landing WAY higher quality clients once I had my own site.

 I was getting people filling out my ‘Work With Me’ form regularly.
-I was quoting them double what I was charging on UpWork.
-And they were saying Yes!
+I was quoting them double what I was charging on sites like Freelancer and Upwork.
+And, most importantly, they were saying Yes!

-See – when you have your own website you look like a professional.
+See – when you have your own website you look professional.
 And when you look like a real business, people are willing to pay you more.

 That’s why I think creating a freelancer website is one of the most important things you can do to start attracting higher paying, higher quality clients.